rayush7/Natural_Language_Processing_Course_Assignments/Assignment_2_Aspect_Based_Sentiment_Analysis/exercise2/Readme.txt

           Ayush K. Rai (Email : ayush.rai2512@student-cs.fr)
           Paul Asquin (Email : paul.asquin@student.ecp.fr)

-2) Description of the Final Pipeline
+2) In order to run the code:

-   Download the 100 dimensional pretrained Glove Embeddings :  http://nlp.stanford.edu/data/glove.6B.zip
+    Download the 300 dimensional pretrained Fasttext Word Embeddings (trained on Common Crawl Dataset) and put it in the resources folder :  https://centralesupelec-my.sharepoint.com/personal/benoit_laures_student_ecp_fr/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fbenoit%5Flaures%5Fstudent%5Fecp%5Ffr%2FDocuments%2Fcrawl%2D300d%2D200k%2Evec&parent=%2Fpersonal%2Fbenoit%5Flaures%5Fstudent%5Fecp%5Ffr%2FDocuments&CID=11a87e76-b7ba-46c0-9372-06ca60e3787e

+    python3 tester.py

+3) Description of the Final Pipeline

    In order to attack the problem of Aspect Based Sentiment Analysis, we use the following strategy

    a) We use the Parser from the Spacy Library to extract Adjective, Verb, Noun, Pronoun  and interjection from the sentences, which we call sentiment specific words.
 The intuition behind this is that these figures of speech capture information about the corresponding Aspect category.
-   b) The next step in our pipeline involves transformation of the extracted sentiment specific words into the feature vector by using 100 dimensional pretrained Glove Embeddings.
+   b) The next step in our pipeline involves transformation of the extracted sentiment specific words into the feature vector by using 300 dimensional pretrained Fasttext Embeddings.
 For this we create a non trainable embedding layer using Keras library.
    c) Finally we applied multinomial logistic regression machine learning model for classification.
 This was a difficult choice for us and we performed alot of experiments.
 But highly complex models like lstm based models, conv1D based model, fully connected model etc did not outperform the multinomial logistic regression model.
 Therefore following the Occam's Razor principle, we choose the Multinomail Logistic Regression model.

-3) Accuracy on the Dev Set : 0.8138
+4) Accuracy on the Dev Set : 0.8138

-Additional Note
+Additional Note:

 Other Models we tried which didn't perform well